Iskriyana/nlp-product-sentiment-classification/README.md

     * that bag-of-words is better than any model with embeddings.
 This for me was the biggest surprise.
 After a discussion with a mentor of mine an explanation can be that due to the short length of the text descriptions and relatively "loose" way of writing them, semantics and text structure do not play a significant role.
 Much more important is, if a word is present, which is what bag-of-words captures.

 #### Non-Text Part
-* The Model achieves 72% F1 on test data
+* The Model achieved 44% F1 on the test data
 * This is not a very good result and is to be explained mostly by the fact that there is only one feature and little data
 * However, it is still much better than the baseline model
 * Therefore, the model was picked to be used in the multi-input model

 #### Multi-Input Model
-* A F1-score of 64% was achieved on the test data.
+* A F1-score of 62% was achieved on the test data.
-* Furthermore the graphs visualising the training and validation loss show that it generalises well - no significant gap between them
 * The results on the final test set show a room for improvement.
 * Given all the limitations, however, it is still a good enough performance (and better than the baseline)